openhwgroup/cv32e40x/docs/user_manual/source/exceptions_interrupts.rst

 Exceptions
 ----------

-CV32E40P can trigger an exception due to the following exception causes:
+|corev| can trigger an exception due to the following exception causes:

 +----------------+---------------------------------------------------------------+
 | Exception Code | Description                                                   |